SArliss/fire-hydrant/README.md

 ## Overview

-_**FIRE HYDRANT** is an internal organization tool that’s a hybrid between an employee directory and social network!_
+_Fire Hydrant is an internal organization web app that’s a hybrid between an employee directory and social network!_

 ### Design and Development